stephmarie17/100-days-of-code/log.md

 **Thoughts:** It may be a struggle to maintian my 100 Days of Code during my week-long island vacation, but I'm committed to it!
 While everyone else in my group takes their post-beach nap during the afternoon, I'll be coding.

+### Day 23: November, 26, 2019
+#### Vacation Coding Cont'd

+**Today's Progres:** Continued learning Express and running apps in node.js.

+**Thoughts:** This is really sad but I wish I was done with my vacation already so I can get home and have more time to code!
+I got some really good Udemy courses during the Black Friday sale and I want to start them really badly.

+### Day 24: November, 27, 2019
+#### Back to Node.js App

+**Today's Progress:** Spent a little more time working on coding classes for a mini-project for my in-person coding bootcamp.
+Still teaching myself about classes and constructors.

+**Thoughts:** Having fun with this project and stoked to be getting more in-depth with JavaScript.